-BATON ROUGE, LA (WAFB) - As the capital area experiences chilly temperatures for the first time this fall, the Baton Rouge Fire Department wants to remind residents of some simple cold weather safety tips.
+BATON ROUGE, LA (WAFB) - As the capital area experiences chilly temperatures, the Baton Rouge Fire Department wants to remind residents of some simple cold weather safety tips.

 Officials with BRFD say it’s not too early to begin preparing for winter weather and recommend following these ten easy steps you and your family safe.